 Contractor Coach PRO’s statement is: “We coach contractors to win.”

 Core values describe the virtue of your company: ethical, professional, etc. Your core values provide the standard by which you treat employees and customers, train and hire new employees, or decide if a particular decision is right for you.
 You can always ask yourself if a decision aligns with the company’s core values.

 List all the things that are important to you as a team or business.
 Then pick 3 to 5 words from the purpose statement and elaborate on what each word means.
 Display and memorize these in order to internalize your core values.

 Start with your vision.
 The vision was the outlook of where you want to be/what you want your company to look like.
 In one year, what can you do to get yourself closer to that mission?
 Give the mission a catch name such as “operation domination.”
 Set a clearly defined goal such as gaining a 20% market share in an area.
 Make a list of what you may need to achieve that mission: how many salespeople are needed, the number of tracks, the amount in production, and revenue and profit margin.

 Broadcast the mission of where you’re going and how you’re going to accomplish it.
 Post it next to your core values so everyone is on the same page.

-Execution and implementing is the difference between changing the culture, or simply going through something that will fizzle out.
-The final questions you should ask yourself is: If someone was to visit us and watch us work, what would they see that allows them to describe our culture accurately?
+Execution and implementation are the difference between changing the culture, or simply going through something that will fizzle out.
+The final question you should ask yourself is: If someone was to visit us and watch us work, what would they see that allows them to describe our culture accurately?